nsdvw/classifieds/README.md

 1. To change dbname or other connection settings, modify the protected/config/database.php as usual in Yii 1.1.

 1. Sphinx configuration is under protected/config/main.php in "params" section.
-If you do not use sphinx, comment the configuration, or leave it as is (exception will be caught and use "like" query instead sphinx).
+If you do not use sphinx, comment the configuration, or leave it as is (exception will be caught and use "like" query instead of sphinx).

 Frameworks, extensions and libraries, used in project
 -----------------------------------------------------